MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 unstable or only certain sequence of commands makes the read wrong).

 ----------------------------------------------------------------------------
--- TBBLue zxnDMA core 3.0.5 --
+-- TBBLue zxnDMA core 3.1.5 --

 The FPGA code respects the start-read-sequence command over LOAD, and the returned bytes should be like:
-3A'3A'1A00042A'1A'1A00D104'1A'1A00D508
+3A'3A'1A03042A'1A'1A03D104'1A'1A03D508
 00'SS'ssccaabb'00'ssccaabb'00'ssccaabb

-The non-requested reads are clearly legitimate status byte, the read sequence differs from Zilo/UA chip by reporting after transfer counter=0, and address of destination port being adjusted by N+1 instead of N only.
-The status reports end-of-block correctly, but "any" DMA-operation is not reported.
+The non-requested reads are clearly legitimate status byte, the read sequence differs from Zilog/UA chip by reporting after transfer address of destination port being adjusted by N+1 instead of N only.
+The status reports end-of-block correctly, but "any" DMA-operation bit is not reported.

 The timing of flashing blocks is 4T for both of them, setting WR1.D6=0 does not reset port timing.

+The second line of hexadecimal values is:
+1A'1A'65'00'FE 1A 1A'650B'0097'FE00  (apostrophes are added to group digits)

+(basically same as Zilog/UA except reading status byte when unexpected read and missing the "any byte transferred" byte in status - the +1 in destination address is not visible, because destination was fixed address not advancing)

 ----------------------------------------------------------------------------